+5. Stay committed.
 Create a fan base and share your genius.
 Oprah didn’t become one of the most influential women in the world overnight.

 The same goes for building an online audience…it takes time.
 Podcasts are an excellent way to showcase your talent and expertise.
 The Nerdist, a geeky yet hysterical podcast by comedian Chris Hardwick, has done an excellent job building a fan base online.

 Websites, blogging, social networking and video blogging are all FREE to use!
 So if it helps you get a leg-up in the application process, why wouldn’t you take advantage of these internet platforms?

+Don’t be afraid to show your true colors!
 You have nothing to lose and everything to gain.